Erlangen Program at Large-1: Geometry of Invariants: Introduction

-Mutual disposition of two cycles may be also characterised through an invariant notions of (normal and focal) orthogonalities, see Section~\ref{sec:orth-invers-1}, both are def\/ined in matrix terms of FSCc.
-Orthogonality in generalised FSCc is not anymore a local property def\/ined by tangents in the intersection point of cycles.
+Mutual disposition of two cycles may be also characterised through an invariant notions of (normal and focal) orthogonalities, see Section~\ref{sec:orth-invers-1}, both are defined in matrix terms of SFSCc.
+Orthogonality in generalised SFSCc is not anymore a local property defined by tangents in the intersection point of cycles.
 Moreover, the focal orthogonality is not even symmetric.
 The corresponding notion of inversion (in a cycle) is considered as well.

-Section~\ref{sec:metric-properties} describes distances and lengths def\/ined by cycles.
-Although they share some strange properties (e.g.\ non-local character or non-symmetry) with the orthogonalities they are legitimate objects in Erlangen approach since they are conformal under the M\"obius maps.
+Section~\ref{sec:metric-properties} describes distances and lengths defined by cycles.
+Although they share some strange properties (e.g. non-local character or non-symmetry) with the orthogonalities they are legitimate objects in Erlangen approach since they are conformal under the M\"obius maps.
 We also consider the corresponding perpendicularity and its relation to orthogonality.
-Invariance of ``inf\/initesimal'' cycles and corresponding version of conformality is considered in Section~\ref{sec:invar-infin-scale}.
+Invariance of ``infinitesimal'' cycles and corresponding version of conformality is considered in Section~\ref{sec:invar-infin-scale}.

-Section~\ref{sec:global-properties} deals with the global properties of the plane, e.g.\ its proper compactif\/ication by a~zero-radius cycle at inf\/inity.
-Finally, Section~\ref{sec:unit-circles} considers some aspects of the Cayley transform, with nicely interplays with other notions (e.g.\ focal orthogonality, lengths, etc.) considered in the previous sections.
+Section~\ref{sec:global-properties} deals with the global properties of the plane, e.g. its proper compactification by a zero-radius cycle at infinity.
+Finally, Section~\ref{sec:unit-circles} considers some aspects of the Cayley transform, with nicely interplays with other notions (e.g. focal orthogonality, lengths, etc.) considered in the previous sections.

-To f\/inish this introduction we point out the following natural question. \begin{problem} To which extend the subject presented here can be generalised to higher dimensions? \end{problem}
+To finish this introduction we point out the following natural question. \begin{problem} To which extend the subject presented here can be generalised to higher dimensions? \end{problem}

-\section{Elliptic, parabolic and hyperbolic homogeneous spaces}
+\section{Elliptic, Parabolic and Hyperbolic Homogeneous Spaces}

-We begin from representations of the \(\SL\) group in Clif\/ford algebras with two generators.
+We begin from representations of the \(\SL\) group in Clifford algebras with two generators.
 They naturally introduce circles, parabolas and hyperbolas as invariant objects of corresponding geometries.